Teen Resume Keywords (2026): A Guide for Ages 14-19

 Your resume has one job: To prove you are mature enough to handle the responsibility.

-In 2026, even summer jobs at the pool or the ice cream shop use software to sort applicants.
+In 2026, even summer jobs at the pool or the ice cream shop use Applicant Tracking Systems (ATS) — software that scans your resume for keywords before a human ever sees it.
 To get hired, you need to speak "Professional," not "High School."

-π Scan Your Teen Resume to See if it Sounds Professional β Free
+Scan Your Teen Resume to See if it Sounds Professional — Free, No Sign-Up

 Why Teen Resume Keywords Matter

-When a manager hires a teenager (especially for a first job), they are taking a risk.
-Will they show up on time?
-Will they stay off their phone?
-Will they be polite?
+When a manager considers hiring you for your first job, they are taking a risk.
+Will you show up on time?
+Will you stay off your phone?
+Will you be polite to customers?

 Your resume keywords act as calm, confident answers to these fears.

 By using professional terms like "Punctual," "Customer-Focused," and "Collaborative" instead of casual language, you signal that you are taking this seriously.
-You stand out instantly from the other kids who just scribbled their name and phone number on an application.
+You stand out instantly from applicants who just scribbled their name and phone number on a form.

 Table of Contents